jodastephen/railmodel/CR2-SWLondon.md

 * LHD-WAT changing to CR2 at RAY changing to Northern (City) at BAL in 49-55m at 4tph (+1m)
 * LHD-WAT changing to CR2 at RAY changing to Northern (City) Southbound at AGL in 58-65m at 4tph (+10m)
 * LHD-WAT changing to W&C at WAT changing to Northern (City) Southbound at UBK in 58-69m at 4tph (+12m)
-* LHD-WAT changing to CR2 at CLJ changing to Northern (City) Southbound at AGL in 62-67m at 4tph (+13m)

 From Leatherhead to Bank/Monument
 ---------------------------------